-You might find a local membership-based pottery organisation.
-Often these organisations are reasonably priced to join.
-And they will offer a forum for members to exchange ideas, information and network.
+You might find a local membership-based pottery organization.
+Often these organizations are reasonably priced to join.
+And they will offer a forum for members to exchange ideas, information, and network.

 7) Join a Pottery Meetup Group to Find a Pottery Firing Service